-Council considered the BERL figures along with other economic factors like forecast labour costs.
+Council considered the BERL figures along with other economic factors like forecast labour costs and the slower economic conditions currently being experienced.

 In deriving our inflation-adjusted financial projections we have used the data from BERL plus some other data for Year 1 operating costs.
+Since the preparation of the Draft Plan economic conditions have changed and accordingly Council has reduced the expected inflation rates for salaries, operating expenses, maintenance and capital costs for the first few years.